 There is no cure for mitochondrial diseases, but several different treatment options and approaches can help reduce symptoms or delay or prevent the progression of the disease.
 CentoMito is CENTOGENE's targeted genetic testing for the diagnosis of mitochondrial diseases.

-With CentoMito CENTOGENE has designed a special panel for diagnostics of mitochondrial diseases.
 By targeting nuclear encoded genes as well as mitochondrial encoded genes, this panel provides a comprehensive test in patients with a demonstrated mitochondrial deficiency on biopsy material or a suspicion of mitochondrial disorders based on the patient’s symptoms.

 Why Choose CENTOGENE?

 Distinctive product offering centered around high-quality genetic testing

 Strong presence in and access to countries with a high prevalence of rare diseases